vinicius111andrade/42/README.md

 -- 2 --
 Get_next_line is a function that reads text available in a file descriptor a line at a time until EOF.
-It then writes that line into a char */*/line provided as a parameter of the function.
+It then writes that line into a char **line provided as a parameter of the function.